Do Dogs Need Holidays?

 Of course, exercise isn’t the only benefit of taking your pooch along with you: getting your dog’s brain working is great for their health too.
 Hall says “Not only do they love being with their owners, most dogs love meeting new people and other canine friends”.
 What better way to introduce them to whole new heap of sights, smells and socialising opportunities than taking them on holiday?

 It’s not just your dog that will be having the time of their life.
 Taking your furry friend with you will make your holiday even better, too.
 They’re a conversation starter, they’re always up for fun and they don’t spend hours on their phone either.
 As if that wasn’t enough reasons, you’ll make a tidy saving by avoiding kennel or dog-sitting charges.
 Win-win.

 Tips for a good trip:

-Travelling causes stress so make sure your pooch has all the creature comfort s they need in the car.
+1. Keep your pooch happy.
+Travelling causes stress so make sure your pooch has all the creature comforts they need in the car.
 Look at travel times, make sure they’ve had a bit of a runaround before getting in the car and make regular stops so they can stretch their legs.

-Choose a location that is well suited for your dog’s need.
-With the UK’s diverse landscapes, places like Cornwall, Devon and The Cotswolds are ideal for walks and dog friendly attractions.
+2. Choose a suitable location.
+With the UK’s diverse landscapes, places like Cornwall, Devon and The Cotswolds are ideal for long walks and dog-friendly attractions.

-Be prepared by making sure your dog is properly microchipped and that people know how to contact you if they do find your dog.
+3. Be prepared.
+It’s important to ensure your dog is properly microchipped and that people know how to contact you if they do find your dog.
 Knowing where the local vet is a good idea as well.

-Picking the right accommodation used to be a little tricky.
-With PetsPyjamas, it’s never been easier.
+3. Picking the right accommodation.
+Finding pet-friendly accommodation used to be a little tricky.
+Luckily, PetsPyjamas have built a collection of some of the finest dog-friendly cottages, hotels and Bnb’s in UK & Europe.
 Browse our full range of dog friendly holidays here!